 While their housing is made entirely of plastic, they don’t feel too cheap.
 Sure, the earbuds are lightweight, but they also show no major weak points that could potentially break.

 Buds themselves are also IPX8 water-resistant, which is maximum protection.
-Not sure why you need such a high IP rating, but if they ever get dropped in the water up to 1.5 meters of depth, you can rest assured they’ll survive just like the best waterproof Bluetooth headphones.
+Not sure why you need such a high IP rating.
+But if they ever get dropped in the water up to 1.5 meters of depth, you can rest assured they’ll survive just like the best waterproof Bluetooth headphones.

 The charging case is also made of plastic, with the same matte black finish.
 It’s very slim and can easily fit in the pocket.
 The lid doesn’t wobble when shaken, and it also closes with a satisfying thump.